 With respect to any dividend the Company pays, U.S. holders must include any Dutch tax withheld from the dividend payment in the gross amount of such dividend even though such U.S. holder does not in fact receive it.
+See 'Taxation in The Netherlands - Withholding Tax'.
 Dividends are taxable to U.S. holders when such dividends are received, actually or constructively.
 Such dividends will not be eligible for the dividends-received deduction generally allowed to U.S. corporations in respect of dividends received from other U.S. corporations.
-The amount of a dividend distribution that U.S. holders must include in their income as a U.S. holder will be the U.S. dollar value of the euro payments made, determined at the spot euro/U.S. dollar rate on the date the dividend distribution is includible in such U.S. holder's income, regardless of whether the payment is in fact converted into U.S. dollars.
+The amount of a dividend distribution that U.S. holders must include in their income as a U.S. holder will be the U.S. dollar value of the euro payments made, determined at the spot rate of exchange on the date the dividend distribution is includible in such U.S. holder's income, regardless of whether the payment is in fact converted into U.S. dollars.
 Generally, any gain or loss resulting from currency exchange fluctuations during the period from the date a dividend payment is included in taxable income to the date the payment is converted into U.S. dollars will be treated as ordinary income or loss and will not be eligible for the special tax rate applicable to qualified dividend income.
 The gain or loss generally will be income or loss from sources within the United States for foreign tax credit limitation purposes.
-Subject to certain limitations, the Dutch tax withheld in accordance with the Treaty and paid over to the Netherlands will be creditable against a U.S. holder's U.S. federal income tax liability.
+Subject to certain limitations, the Dutch tax withheld in accordance with the Treaty and paid over to the Netherlands may be creditable against a U.S. holder's U.S. federal income tax liability or deductible against U.S. federal taxable income.
 Special rules apply in determining the foreign tax credit limitation with respect to dividends that are subject to preferential rates of taxation under current law.
 To the extent a refund of the tax withheld is available to a U.S. holder under Dutch law or under the Treaty, the amount of tax withheld that is refundable generally will not be eligible for credit against such U.S. holder's U.S. federal income tax liability.
 See 'Taxation-Taxation in the Netherlands,' above, for the procedures for obtaining a tax refund.

 Dividends generally will be income from sources outside the United States, and dividends paid will, depending on a U.S. holder's circumstances, be "passive" or "general" income which, in either case, is treated separately from other types of income for purposes of computing the allowable foreign tax credit.
 A U.S. holder may make an election to treat all foreign taxes paid as deductible expenses in computing taxable income, rather than as a credit against tax, subject to generally applicable limitations.
 Such an election, once made, applies to all foreign taxes paid for the taxable year subject to the election.
 The rules governing foreign tax credits are complex and, therefore, U.S. holders are strongly encouraged to consult their own tax advisors to determine whether they are subject to any special rules that may limit their ability to make effective use of foreign tax credits and whether or not an election would be appropriate based on their particular circumstances.
-The foreign tax credit rules are complex.
-U.S. holders should consult their own tax advisors regarding the availability of credits for any Dutch taxes withheld, and the foreign tax credit rules generally, in their individual circumstances.